vijender-singh/Infinium_EPIC_ArrayAnalysis/README.md

 Illuminas Infinium MethylationEPIC arrays is a genome wide methylation analysis method which quantitaively detects methylation of over 850K methylation sites at single nucleotide resolution.
 The sites under investigation encompass CpG islands, open chromatin sites, enhancer regions and other regulatory regions of genome.
 A detailed account on arrays can be found [here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1066-1).

-During the processing of the DNA sample under investigation, DNA is treated with bisulphite where unmethylated Cytosines, e.g 5mC and 5hmC, get converted to Uracil while methylated Cytosines remain unchanged.
+During the processing of the DNA sample under investigation is treated with bisulphite where unmethylated Cytosines, e.g 5mC and 5hmC, get converted to Uracil while methylated Cytosines remain unchanged.
 In the array technology site specific probes are used that can differentiate between methylated and unmethylated versions and final read out is relative fluorescent signals from the methylated vs. unmethylated sites.
 The outline of the process is illustrated below to demonstrate the concept.

 ![Infinium array Process Image](./img/image1.png)

-It is crucial to understand the layout of the arrays as well as this information can help to identify and remove chip based confounding factors.
+It is crucial to understand the layout of the arrays as this information can help to identify and remove chip based confounding effects.
 The layout of the arrays may differ between what is showned here vs what you might be using, so be aware of it.
-Each chip has a chipID number and there are 8 slots (here) that allows assay for 8 samples.
+Each chip has a uniquechipID number and there are 8 slots/assays (here) on each chip that allows assay for 8 samples.
 Each slot is labelled as R0NC01, where 0N is the row number, since there is only one column so it is always C01.

 ### Data Format:
 The scanner will produce .jpg image and .idat files.
 IDAT is Illumina's properietary format to store summary intensities for each probe.
 So for analysis we will be using IDAT files.
 The files are named as